vercel/next.js/docs/advanced-features/instrumentation.md

 By doing this, you can colocate all of your side effects in one place in your code, and avoid any unintended consequences from importing files.

 We call `register` in all environments, so it's necessary to conditionally require any code that doesn't support both `edge` and `nodejs`.
-You can use environment variable `NEXT_RUNTIME` to get the current environment.
-Importing environment specific code would look like this:
+You can use the environment variable `NEXT_RUNTIME` to get the current environment.
+Importing an environment-specific code would look like this:

 ```ts
 // /instrumentation.ts